prometheus2D/Wally/Wally.Core/Default/Projects/Proposals/ExecutableLoopStepsProposal.md

 - `command` -> existing `DispatchCommand`; output scanned for keywords
 - `code` -> built-in handler registry; handler returns result with optional keyword
 - `user_input` -> pause loop, persist interaction request, resume after answer persisted

+Surface rules:

+- a preview of a prompt step or command step must be read-only and must not create or mutate execution state
+- manual stepping in any UI is a presentation mode layered over the shared Core executor, not a separate execution engine
+- operator-visible equivalent commands are informational unless explicitly executed through the shared dispatcher

 Prompt-step validation rules: